JWST view of four infant galaxies at z=8.31-8.49 in the MACS0416 field and implications for reionization: Data Analysis

 \subsection{Photometry and SEDs}

-To construct the SEDs of our targets, we used the photometry on the 60mas images.
-These images were convolved to match their point spread functions (PSFs) to that of the F444W image, which has the coarsest spatial resolution (PSF full width at half-maximum, or FWHM, 0\farcs145).
-WebbPSFs \citep{Perrin2014, Perrin2015} were used in the convolution.
-Matched-aperture photometry was done by running SExtractor \citep{Bertin1996} in the dual-image mode with F444W as the detection band, and we adopted the \texttt{MAG\_ISO} magnitudes.
+To construct the SEDs of our targets, we carried out photometry on the 60\,mas images. {In addition to the NIRCam data, we also incorporated the HST WFC3 data in F105W, F125W, F140W, and F160W obtained by the HFF program.\footnote{Available at \url{https://archive.stsci.edu/pub/hlsp/frontier/macs0416/images/hst/v1.0}.} Although these WFC3 images are in the wavelength range covered by NIRCam, their inclusion improves the wavelength sampling.
+All the NIRCam and WFC3 images were convolved to match the point spread function (PSF) of the F444W image, which has the coarsest spatial resolution (PSF full width at half-maximum $\rm FWHM = 0\farcs145$).
+WebbPSFs \citep{Perrin2014, Perrin2015} were used in the convolution of the NIRCam images.
+For the WFC3 images, we used the empirical PSFs available at the WFC3 instrumentation site.\footnote{\url{https://www.stsci.edu/hst/instrumentation/wfc3/data-analysis/psf}} } Matched-aperture photometry was done by running {\sc SExtractor} \citep{Bertin1996} in the dual-image mode with F444W as the detection band, and we adopted the \texttt{MAG\_ISO} magnitudes. {The magnitude uncertainties were calculated using root mean square (rms) maps derived with {\sc astroRMS}.\footnote{Courtesy of M. Mechtley; see \url{https://github.com/mmechtley/astroRMS}} }

-We obtained SEDs for Y1's three components using the 30mas images.
-As they are severely blended, they cannot be separated automatically.
-Therefore, we manually defined the segmentation map for the three components based on the 30mas F200W image, where they are the most clearly detected and separated.
-With this segmentation map (illustrated in Figure~\ref{fig:y1seg}), we used Photutils \citep{Photutils2023} to extract the flux for each component in each band on the PSF-matched 60mas images.

-Table~\ref{tbl:phot} summarizes the photometry for all these sources.
-From their colors (large magnitude breaks between F115W and F150W and being ${\rm S/N} <2$ in F090W), JD and JD-N indeed qualify as $J$-band dropouts.
+{Two details affected the photometry: (1) JD-N has a faint neighbor that is not visible in F090W, but the neighbor does not pass our selection for F090W dropouts.
+The photometry for JD-N was obtained after masking this neighbor.
+(2) f090d\_018 could be affected by the outskirts of the $z=0.401$ foreground galaxy to the southeast, and therefore we modeled this foreground galaxy using {\sc Galfit} \citep[][]{Peng2002, Peng2010} and subtracted it from all images before doing photometry of f090d\_018. }